mxn2020/yourobc/src/features/system/supporting/scheduling/README.md

 ### Backend not found errors

-If you see TypeScript errors about `api.lib.boilerplate.supporting.scheduling`, you need to implement the Convex backend first (see Setup section above).
+If you see TypeScript errors about `api.lib.system.supporting.scheduling`, you need to implement the Convex backend first (see Setup section above).

 ### Timezone issues